 The first thing to understand about Revenant is that if you're not prepared to play aggressively, then you're going to waste his skills.
 His Tactical and Ultimate, as you'll see, are both time-sensitive and require you to really hunt down and pressure enemies in order to capitalise on your advantage.
 So don't waste any time dilly-dallying - and the same goes for allies of a Revenant.
 If he pops down his Totem or throws a Silence, that's the very second you need to start pushing the enemy.

 Much like Octane, Revenant is a fairly mobile character in firefights, but on a smaller scale.
 His Passive allows you to crouch-strafe at a much higher speed while firing than any other Legend can hope to achieve.
-And with the ability to climb higher than other Legends and reach unexpected places, a good Revenant can also become a very effective flanker.
+And with the Genesis Collection Event update dramatically buffing his ability to climb higher than other Legends and reach unexpected places, a good Revenant can also become a rather effective flanker.

 The real danger with Revenant is improper use of his abilities.
-This skillset is filled with game-changers, but they're easy to misuse or waste if you (and your team) are not prepared.
+His skillset is filled with game-changers, but they're easy to misuse or waste if you (and your team) are not prepared.

 Revenant abilities overview